-His detailing on the Zodiac crimes are second to none and can provide anybody, whether experienced or new to the case, the perfect reading material to form a solid foundation on the decisions the Zodiac Killer may have confronted back in the Northern California of 1968 and 1969.
+His detailing on the Zodiac crimes are second to none and can provide anybody, whether experienced or new to the case, the perfect reading material to form a solid foundation on the decisions the Zodiac Killer may have been confronted with back in the Northern California of 1968 and 1969.
 To view this comprehensive analysis of the Zodiac crimes click here.
 When he entered the details of the Zodiac crimes into Rigel, hot zones on a map were revealed, that included the North West of Vallejo, Rancho Vallejo, Mare Island and some areas of Benicia.
-But here I would like to focus on the travel routes, that may have been instrumental to everything the killer did, when he not only chose his attack locations, but his escape routes, and the placement of his phone calls after the Blue Rock Springs Park and Lake Berryessa attacks.
+But here I would like to focus on the travel routes, that may have been instrumental to everything the killer did, when he not only chose his attack locations, but his escape routes and the placement of his phone calls after the Blue Rock Springs Park and Lake Berryessa attacks.

-But in the Presidio Heights murder of Paul Stine on October 11th 1969 Kim Rossmo explains the killer exhibited target selection, as opposed to his first three crimes, where the location was the overriding consideration.
+But in the Presidio Heights murder of Paul Stine on October 11th 1969, Kim Rossmo explains that the killer exhibited target selection, as opposed to his first three crimes, where the location was the overriding consideration.
 If we believe the Zodiac Killer to be a resident of Vallejo or Benicia and less familiar with the San Francisco area, then control would be the order of the day and his 'search attempts' in alien surroundings are less certain.
 He could not afford to travel around looking for victims without designated prime locations and expect to escape with any surety, thereby he targeted the victim first, as opposed to the location being the prime requisite.
-In the Lake Herman Road and Blue Rock Springs attacks, he frequented known locations to find a victim, whereas in San Francisco he searched for a victim and took him to a location.
+In the Lake Herman Road and Blue Rock Springs attacks he frequented known locations to find a victim, whereas in San Francisco he searched for a victim and took him to a location.
 Kim Rossmo states that 'criminals who travel longer distances to offend are less likely to use uncertain target selection techniques'.

 Interstate 80 traverses the Carquinez Strait, passes through the Richmond, Berkeley and Oakland areas to San Francisco.